 These small, light and very fast USB-C external hard drives (3.1, Gen 2 and USB 3.0 compatible with included adapters).
 They’ll be fastest with the latest Macs, as they are all equipped with Thunderbolt 3 ports, which are compatible without an adapter.
 If you’ve got a new mac with a Solid State Drive, there will be no difference in speed – whether you save to your internal Mac Hard Drive or the Glyph Atom.
-A little pricy right now, but expect prices to drop over time.
+A little pricy right now, but expect prices to drop.

 Synology DS216J NAS DiskStation (Mac/PC)

 World traveling journalist or just putting together an extended family archive?
 Synology is a top-rated NAS (Network Attached Storage) manufacturer.
 This 2-drive bay DiskStation is perfect for backing up larger photo libraries.
 Because it is delivered bare (Hard Drives not included), and requires the purchase of 2 hard drives that are simple to install (see next item for recommended drives by Synology), you can customize this unit depending upon the amount of storage you need.
-I recommend to set up this 2-disk unit with a mirrored RAID 0 (zero), which means each of the 2 hard drives will have a backup of your library.
+I recommend to set up this 2-disk unit with a mirrored RAID 1, which means each of the 2 hard drives will have a backup of your library.
 If one drive fails, no data is lost because the second drive has a duplicate copy of your library.
 Connect via USB 3.0 or a network for multiple computer access.

 Recommended by Synology for the DS216J DiskStation.
 If you’re shooting with a 16MP camera, six terabytes can store about a million JPGs at 100% quality or a hundred thousand raw files.
 Put two of these into the Synology DS216J and you’ve got storage to spare with the security of a duplicate backup in case of drive failure.